getsentry/rfcs/text/0092-replay-issue-creation.md

 # Options Considered

-### Option 1: SDK Creates Issues Through the Error Interface
+### Option 1: SDK Creates Issues With "captureException" Method

 When the SDK encounters a "slow click" it will use `sentry.captureEvent(slowClick)`.